 Let’s get started, your biggest adventure yet awaits!

 Age: 27 (1992/04/07)

 Interests: Reading, shopping, relaxing on the beach, eating delicious food

-Hi, my name is Lena and I am the founder of The Social Travel Experiment.
+Hi, my name is Lena Yamaguchi (I go by Lena everywhere, so you don’t need to remember my last name) and I am the founder of The Social Travel Experiment.
 This post is all about the person behind the blog.
-So if you were wondering who is creating the content around here, that would be me.
+So, if you were wondering who is creating the content around here, that would be me.

 In my teens, I developed a love for Japan.
 I started learning the language because I wanted to understand what the characters in my favorite anime were saying.
 Even though I lost the interest in anime quite quickly, my love for Japan only grew.
 At first, it was the music, then the food and traditions.
 My first visit was at 18.
-I stayed with a host family in Tokyo and attended a language school.
-I had 6 weeks to explore the Japanese capital.
-I came back repeatedly after that, and after my graduation, I came here for work and have been living in Japan for almost 3 years now.
+I stayed with a host family in Tokyo and attended a language school for 6 weeks.
+After that I came back repeatedly, and after my graduation, I came here for work and have been living in Japan for almost 3 years now.

 I am still fascinated by everything the Japanese people do, but I have grown restless staying in one place.
-My Japanese boyfriend thankfully feels the same way and so we are going to start a big adventure in July 2018.
+My Japanese boyfriend thankfully feels the same way and so we started on a big adventure in July 2018.
 A trip around the world.
-It will take one year and we will be visiting at least 22 countries.

 I value honesty and transparency in real life and therefore I will also respect these values online.
 There are times when I write reviews about products or experiences, some will be sponsored, which means I received them for free or even received money for them.
-I will always state my honest opinion.
-I won’t leave out the parts that I didn’t like about a product or service and most of all I won’t lie.
+I will always state my honest opinion, and won’t leave out the parts that I didn’t like about a product or service.
+And most important of all I won’t lie.

 The last thing there is to say is “thank you” for your interest in me and my blog.
 I am looking forward to seeing more from you and I love getting to know the people who visit.